 Luke was so excited about the band aids he asked if he could take them home.
 Great.
 Now everyone could see just how innovative I was in the arena of band aids.
-Two day
+Two days later I was out at my Mom's and found the item below on the counter.

 Now, I didn't expect the free toy to be a pony, but toy cigarettes?
 What's next, a crack pipe or an Amy Winehouse doll?
 Can't a person walk on the wild side with their band aid choices without worrying about potentially warping a kid's life?
 I think this is definitely an issue for the Utah state legislature.
 After all, if they can spend days on bills marginalizing drinking, homosexuality, and anything else they consider "godless" then they can take up the cause of toy cigarettes in band aid boxes.
 I think it's a moral imperative.
 And now I'm hoping no one in the legislature reads this blog, because I know they would take me seriously, and then we would only be allowed to buy band aids with Moroni on them.